chen0040/keras-chinese-resume-parser-and-analyzer/README.md

 * [lstm.py](keras_cn_parser_and_analyzer/library/classifiers/lstm.py)
     * LSTM with category cross-entropy loss function
     * Bi-directional LSTM/GRU with categorical cross-entropy loss function

-### Completed Task:

-* At the moment the rule-based resume parser has been implemented.
-* Tkinter-based GUI tool to generate and annotate training data from pdf and docx files
-* Deep learning multi-class classification using recurrent and cnn networks for
-    * line type: classify each line of text extracted from pdf and docx file on whether it is a header, meta-data, or content
-    * line label classify each line of text extracted from pdf and docx file on whether it implies experience, education, etc.

-### TO-DO Tasks:

-* Train and test the classifiers
-* Build a deep-learning based resume parser using the classifiers trained

-# Overview

-### Features

-* Chinese NLP using SnowNLP
-* Extract chinese texts using pdfminer.six and python-docx from PDF nad DOCX

 # Usage 1: Rule-based Chinese Resume Parser

 The [sample code](demo/rule_base_parser.py) below shows how to scan all the resumes (in PDF and DOCX formats) from a